arpithagurumurthy/Customer-Segmentation/README.md

 * Experimenting with different data distributions to see how it affects the performance of ML algorithms
 * concepts of CLV and RFM

+**Special thank you to my professor Dr. Ali Arsanjani for his guidance.**